“Saibling, Char, whatever, it’s delicious!”, said the Dude of Food.

 Oysters in Fontainebleau

-After walking around the Chateau Fontainebleau I realized I had worked up a hunger and as I walked down an alley I saw this cool old fish stand.
+After walking around the Chateau Fontainebleau I realized I had worked up a hunger.
+As I walked down an alley I saw this cool old fish stand.
 I bought 2 oysters.
 1 was an expensive one and the other was a not quite as expensive one.
+They were both enjoyable as I sat in France and ate a couple oysters and sipped a beer.

 Oysters provide our bodies with protein, iron, omega 3 acids, calcium, zinc, vitamin C and contain no cholesterol.